New Swallowable Balloon Promises to Revolutionize Weight Loss

 This new device called the OGB requires nothing more than a simple swallow of a pill.
 Because of it’s simplicity, during the treatment phase when the patient starts tolerating more food and stops losing weight a second even a third balloon can be swallowed and re-establish the satiety the balloon induces and result in additional weight-loss.

-Dr Ariel Ortiz Lagardere, Director of Bariatric surgery at obesity control center, Baja, Mexico, who presented the outcomes from a pilot study at the IFSO-european chapter, in Barcelona, Spain, said, “this novel gastric device is highly durable, maintains inflation, can be easily removed, demonstrates excellent tolerance and most importantly have a strong safety profile.”
+Dr Ariel Ortiz Lagardere, world renowned weight loss surgeon and the Director of Bariatric surgery at obesity control center, Baja, Mexico presented the outcomes from a pilot study.
+At the IFSO-european chapter, in Barcelona, Spain, he said, “this novel gastric device is highly durable, maintains inflation, can be easily removed, demonstrates excellent tolerance and most importantly have a strong safety profile.”
 The first observational prospective trials took place in 2011.
 A total of 28 patients underwent the procedure, no complications or adverse effects were reported and the balloons were well tolerated.